-We wanted, as I have said, above two Days' Journey of this City, when Messengers were sent Express to every Part of the Road, to tell all Travellers and Caravans, to halt till they had a Guard sent for them; for that an unusual Body of Tartars, making ten thousand in all, had appear'd in the Way, about thirty Miles beyond the City.
+We wanted, as I have said, above two days' journey of this city, when messengers were sent express to every part of the road to tell all travellers and caravans to halt till they had a guard sent for them; for that an unusual body of Tartars, making ten thousand in all, had appeared in the way, about thirty miles beyond the city.

-This was very bad News to Travellers; however, it was carefully done of the Governor, and we were very glad to hear we should have a Guard; accordingly, two Days after, we had two hundred Soldiers sent us from a Garrison of the Chinese, on our left, and three hundred more from the City of Naum, and with those we advanced boldly.
-The three hundred Soldiers from Naum marched in our Front, the two hundred in our Rear, and our Men on each Side of our Camels with our Baggage, and the whole Caravan in the Centre; in this Order, and well prepar'd for Battle, we thought ourselves a Match for the whole ten thousand Mongol Tartars, if they had appear'd; but the next day when they did appear, it was quite another thing.
+This was very bad news to travellers; however, it was carefully done of the governor, and we were-very glad to hear we should have a guard.
+Accordingly, two days after, we had two hundred soldiers sent us from a garrison of the Chinese, on our left, and three hundred more from the city of Naum, and with these we advanced boldly; the three hundred soldiers from Naum marched in our front, the two hundred in our rear, and our men on each side of our camels, with our baggage, and the whole caravan in the centre; in this order, and well prepared for battle, we thought ourselves a match for the whole ten thousand Mogul Tartars, if they had appeared; but the next day, when they did appear, it was quite another thing.

-It was early in the Morning, when marching from a little well situated l'orm called Changu, we had a River to pass, where we were oblig'd to ferry; and had the Tartars had any Intelligence, then had been the Time to have attack'd us, when the Caravan being over, the Rear-Guard was behind; but they did not appear.

-About three Hours after, when we were enter'd upon a Desert of about fifteen or sixteen Miles over, behold, by a Cloud of Dust they raised, we saw an Enemy was at Hand, and they were at Hand indeed, for they came on upon the Spur.
+It was early in the morning, when marching from a well-situated little town, called Changu, we had a river to pass, which we were obliged to ferry; and, had the Tartars had any intelligence, then had been the time to have attacked us, when the caravan being over, the rear-guard was behind; but they did not appear there.
+About three hours after, when we were entered upon a desert of about fifteen or sixteen miles over, behold, by a cloud of dust they raised, we saw an enemy was at hand: and they were at hand, indeed, for they came on upon the spur.

-The Chinese, our Guard on the Front, who had talked so big the Day before, began to stagger, and the Soldiers frequently looked behind them, which is a certain Sign in a Soldier, that he is just ready to run away; my old Pilot was of my mind; and being near me, he called out, Seignior Inglese, says he, those Fellows must be encourag'd, or they will ruin us all; for if the Tartars come on, they will never stand it : I am of your Mind, said I, but what Course must be done?
-Done! says he, let fifty of our Men advance, and flank them on each Wing, and encourage them, and they will fight like brave Fellows in brave Company; but without, they will every man turn his back; immediately I rode up to our Leader, and told him, who was exactly of our mind; and accordingly, fifty of us marched to the right Wing, and fifty to the left, and the rest made a Line of Rescue; and so we marched, leaving the last two hundred Men to make another Body by themselves, and to guard the Camels; only that if need were, they should send a hundred Men, to assist the last fifty.
+The Chinese, our guard in the front, who had talked so big the day before, began to stagger; and the soldiers frequently looked behind them, which is a certain sign in a soldier that he is just ready to run away.
+My old pilot was of my mind: and being near me, called out: "Seignior Inglese," says he, "those fellows must be encouraged, or they will ruin us all; for if the Tartars come on, they will never stand it."
+"I am of your mind," says I; "but what must be done?"
+"Done!" says he, "let fifty of our men advance, and flank them on each wing, and encourage them, and they will fight like brave fellows in brave company; but without this they will every man turn his back."
+Immediately, I rode up to our leader, and told him, who was exactly of our mind; and accordingly fifty of us marched to the right wing, and fifty to the left, and the rest made a line of rescue; and so we marched, leaving the last two hundred men to make a body by themselves, and to guard the camels; only that, if need were, they should send a hundred men to assist the last fifty.